Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

     return state
   }

-  // Listen to all Events with the given Tag. const where = TagQuery.requireAll(tag)

   // We uniquely identify the Fish by its 'type' and its parametrisation. const fishId = FishId.of('earliest-latest-fish', tag, /* program code version: */ 1)

   return {
-    where,
+    // Listen to all Events with the given Tag.
+    where: Tag(tag),
     initialState,
     onEvent,
     fishId